bradleymont/UPE-Fall-2018-Coding-Challenge/README.md

 1. Clone this repository onto your local machine.
 2. Make sure you have python3 downloaded.
-3. Install the following python modules: requests and json: $pip3 install requests json
+3. Install the following python modules: requests and json: `pip3 install requests json`
-4. Run the program: $python3 maze.py
+4. Run the program: `python3 maze.py`